lilianalillyy/t470s-uefi-unlock/readme.md

 ## 1. Setting up the Raspberry Pi

-### 1.1 Flashrom

 I recommend using Ubuntu as an OS.
 Do not try this on Windows, for the love of god please.

+### 1.1 Flashrom

-You will need to install flashrom using the following command:
+You will need to install `flashrom`.
+You can do so using the following command:

 ```
 sudo apt-get install flashrom